-Smart SEOs and content marketers know that search engines have evolved beyond optimizing for keywords to optimizing for topics.
+Search engines have evolved beyond optimizing for keywords.
+The more effective approach is to optimize for topics.

 We're told to take our list of keywords, identify core topics for pillar pages, build related content associated with the core topic in the form of spoke pages, and then internally link them together.

-One of the major hurdles we’ve encountered is how to cluster keywords together accurately at scale.
+One of the major hurdles we kept banging our head against the wall with is how to cluster keywords together accurately at scale.

 Where Topic Clusters Fit in Content Strategy